Technology-Notes/Distributed-Systems-Complete/README.md

 > To request a unicorn to be sent to location to user choice we need to invoke a service in the cloud i.e javascript which triggers aws lambda.

 > Create dynamo table to keep the record of rides information.

 > IAM roles for lambda- *to define with which servies aws lambda can interact*.

-> finally creating AWS lambda function that will process API requests from web application to dispatch a unicorn
+> Finally creating AWS lambda function that will process API requests from web application to dispatch a unicorn

 Amazon Resource Name (ARN)
 	arn:aws:dynamodb:us-west-2:566965401352:table/Rides